virtusize/virtusize.github.io/ja/_sources/integration-guide/overview.txt

 -  Becoming Virtusize customer, obtaining an API key and admin account.
    In order to get these, please `contact our sales team
    <http://www.virtusize.com/contact>`__
 -  Providing garment measurements to Virtusize

--  Integrating the Virtusize button and widget into your shops website
+-  Integrating the Virtusize button and widget into your product pages
+-  Integrating the Virtusize order confirmation script to enable purchase history for your customers